florindumitru/react-native-sip/README.md

 ```

 To be able to make a call first of all you should createAccount, and pass account instance into Endpoint.makeCall function.
-This function will return a promise that will be resolved when PjSIP initializes the call.
+This function will return a promise that will be resolved when sip initializes the call.

 ```javascript
 let options = {